obeyeater/ocd/README.md

 committing.
 Just edit in place and run `ocd backup`.

-There are also helper functions: `ocd status` tells me if I'm behind the master, and `ocd missing-pkgs` tells me if my installed packages differ from my basic preferences recorded in `~/.favpkgs`; for example, your `openbox` autostart may call programs that are not installed by default on a new system, and so `ocd missing-pkgs` is just a very simple way
+There are also helper functions: `ocd status` tells me if I'm behind the main, and `ocd missing-pkgs` tells me if my installed packages differ from my basic preferences recorded in `~/.favpkgs`; for example, your `openbox` autostart may call programs that are not installed by default on a new system, and so `ocd missing-pkgs` is just a very simple way